hmnaik/hmnaik.github.io/README.md

 ## Job profile
 I work as a post-doctoral researcher at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).
 My primary work is to develop tech (computer vision - machine learning) solutions for studying wildlife.
-I also collaborate and work with different art institutions for science outreach.
+I also collaborate and work with different art institutions for exploring alternative ways of communicating.

-### Current project
+### Current projects
 Project MELA (Mating Ecology of Leking Antelopes) at [Ecology of Animal Societies](https://www.ab.mpg.de/crofoot) and [Centre of Advanced Study of Collective Behavior](https://www.exc.uni-konstanz.de/collective-behaviour/).
+As part of MELA, I am also an exchange [fellow](https://www.akademie-solitude.de/en/person/hemal-naik/) at [Akademie Schloss Solitude](https://www.akademie-solitude.de/en/) under the [_FieldTrip_](https://www.akademie-solitude.de/de/news/cooperation-with-max-planck-institut/) initiative and I am currently developing my own art project around the theme of project MELA.

 ## Interests
 I love to take naps below a tree while staring at the sky through the canopy.